jefdaj/cryptoisland/src/posts/2024/10/11/what-could-blockchain-voting-look-like/index.md

 You flip through the official paper voter's guide, and also browse one published by a local news website on your phone.
 You haven't finished deciding how to vote when you get to the front of the line, but that's OK.
 You know this first time through won't be your real vote anyway.

 You leave your phone in a lock box and step into a voting booth.
-You randomly tap out some choices on the touchscreen, making sure to wait a few seconds each time so it plausibly seems like you're making a real choice.
-Then you hit "submit", take your printed QR code, and go get back to your phone.
+You randomly tap out some choices on the touchscreen, making sure to wait a few seconds each time so it plausibly seems like you're thinking.
+Then you hit "submit", take your printed QR code, and get back to your phone.

 # Audit or cast?